 Q: I’m taking an exam online and it doesn’t look like my accommodation for extended time has been implemented.

 A: If you log in to a Canvas exam and notice that your extended time has not been applied, please email your instructor and copy firstname.lastname@example.org immediately.
 Your instructor may not be able to remediate the situation retroactively, so it is important that you email your instructor as soon as you notice any issues.

 A: The Accessible Education Center and many other units on campus are moving to remote advising by phone and using Microsoft Teams.
 This application is free to all UO students, faculty and staff.
 Download the app to your phone or computer in advance of your remote advising appointment.
 Students may elect to have either a phone or a video chat appointment.

 A: At this time Access Shuttle services are suspended.
 Please check the Access Shuttle website for updates on potential changes.

-Q: With the switch to remote instruction for the beginning of Spring term, how do I notify my instructors of my accommodations?
+Q: How do I notify my instructors of my accommodations?